-- (1) Investment funds generally are structured in a manner that ensures that investors are not exposed to the risk of loss of an amount more than their original investment.
-This is a very important and essential attribute of investment funds. - (2) Investment funds that are structured as corporations do not raise pressing liability problems because of the limited liability regime of corporate statutes. - (3) Investment funds that are structured as limited partnerships may raise some concerns about the loss of limited liability if limited partners participate in the management or control of the partnership.
-The Canadian securities regulatory authorities encourage managers of investment funds that are structured as limited partnerships to consider this issue in connection with the holding of meetings of securityholders, even if required under subsection 5.1(1) of the Instrument.
-In addition, in the view of the Canadian securities regulatory authorities, all managers of investment funds that are structured as limited partnerships should include a discussion of this issue as a risk factor in prospectuses.
+- (1) MutualInvestment funds generally are structured in a manner that ensures that investors are not exposed to the risk of loss of an amount more than their original investment.
+This is a very important and essential attribute of mutualinvestment funds. - (2) MutualInvestment funds that are structured as corporations do not raise pressing liability problems because of the limited liability regime of corporate statutes. - (3) MutualInvestment funds that are structured as limited partnerships may raise some concerns about the loss of limited liability if limited partners participate in the management or control of the partnership.
+The Canadian securities regulatory authorities encourage managers of mutualinvestment funds that are structured as limited partnerships to consider this issue in connection with the holding of meetings of securityholders, even if required under sectionsubsection 5.1(1) of the Instrument.
+In addition, in the view of the Canadian securities regulatory authorities, all managers of mutualinvestment funds that are structured as limited partnerships should consider whether disclosure and include a discussion of this issue should be included as a risk factor in prospectuses.